DPT Application Requirements

 Clinical Experience

-All applicants must be able to demonstrate understanding of the physical therapy profession by completing a minimum of 50 clinical observation hours (paid or volunteer) under the direct supervision of a licensed physical therapist.
-These hours can be completed in one or more physical therapy settings (e.g., outpatient, inpatient, rehab) - see our FAQ page for more details.
-Clinical observation hours must be completed and electronically verified in PTCAS by the application deadline (see PTCAS Observation Hours instructions for more information).
+All applicants must demonstrate an understanding of the physical therapy profession by completing at least 50 hours of clinical observation.
+Those hours may be paid or volunteer.
+Observation hours must be completed under the direct supervision of a licensed physical therapist.
+These hours can be completed in one or more physical therapy settings (e.g., outpatient, inpatient, rehab).
+See our FAQ page for more details.
+Clinical observation hours must be completed and electronically verified in PTCAS by the application deadline.
+See PTCAS Observation Hours instructions for more information (by clicking the link, you will be leaving the UCSF site).

 Additional Criteria

-As a part of our holistic admissions review process, we consider an applicant’s experiences, both in the academic environment and beyond it.
-We review each applicant’s responses to our essay prompts, as well as extra-curricular involvement during an applicant’s collegiate career.
-That can include, for example, intercollegiate athletics participation, work experience, research experience, or leadership roles in organizations.
-A successful application does not require those life experiences, but they are additional factors that can strengthen an application beyond the academics and observation hours.
+As part of our comprehensive application review process, we consider an applicant’s experiences, both in the academic environment and beyond.
+Experiences outside the classroom can include, for example, intercollegiate athletics, work experience, research experience, volunteer work, or leadership roles.
+A successful application does not require those life experiences.
+However, those experiences are additional factors that can strengthen an application beyond the academics and observation hours.

 International Applicant Requirements

-In addition to meeting the same admissions requirements as domestic students, international applicants from non-English-speaking countries must also demonstrate proficiency in English.
-Please visit the International Admission Requirements website to learn more about satisfying the English proficiency requirements and about submitting international transcripts.
+In addition to meeting the same admission requirements as domestic students, international applicants must also demonstrate proficiency in English.
+Please visit the International Admission Requirements website to learn more.